 THE US EMPIRE IS ABOUT TO COLLAPSE: POPULATION HEALTH MAY BE THE CAUSE--David Bissonnette RD, PhD

-He is author of two textbooks: IT’S ALL ABOUT NUTRITION: Saving the Health of Americans; and of Nutrition for Healthcare Professionals: Introduction to Disease Prevention.
-He produced the documentaries: OBESITY IN AMERICA: A National Crisis and A DIABETIC NATION: An American Tragedy, and manages the website: The Nutrition Report.
+He is the author of two textbooks: NUTRITION REVOLUTION: Influencing the Social and Medical Determinants of Health; and Nutrition for Healthcare Professionals: Introduction to Disease Prevention.
+He produced the documentaries: OBESITY IN AMERICA: A National Crisis, A DIABETIC NATION: An American Tragedy, and DEPRESSION: The Whole Truth.
+He manages the website: The Nutrition Report.

 THE AMERICAN EMPIRE IS ABOUT TO COLLAPSE.
 Although our political system and heads of government are certainly complicit – by way of their blindness and inability to form a long-term vision – what is really driving this pending collapse is the health of our nation.
 Close to 70% of adults and 35% of youth are either overweight or obese, and afflicted by chronic disease; the consequence is a yearly healthcare expenditure exceeding $2.6 trillion, which is driving the US healthcare system to the brink of insolvency.
 The disturbing growth in the prevalence of obesity, was initially detected by epidemiologist Dr. Katherine Flegall in the late 1980s, although some growth had already begun in the 1970s.
 She believed she was observing a momentary statistical anomaly, that would eventually self-correct.
 This wasn’t the case.
 The growth was real and soon after the US obesity prevalence maps, published throughout the 1990s and early 2000s by NIH, would shock the nation.
 A surprising few acknowledge that the way we ate and lived were the true vectors driving this epidemiological disaster—not diet alone.
 What makes the obesity epidemic simply untenable is that close to 50% of pregnant women are now either overweight or obese.
 These women are at high risk of giving birth to a progeny weighed down with poor health; the social consequences are simply untenable.
 To do nothing more about obesity than what our doctors are attempting—namely weight loss diets and appetite suppressants—would most certainly be the formula for societal collapse.